-Hamilton County residents agreed on the fact that the wait time at the State Driver Testing Centers was unreasonably long.
-Bill worked with the State to secure a contract to allow his office to handle renewals, duplicates and name changes.
-Almost 56,000 drivers have used this service since it began in 2004.
-We do in minutes what the testing centers do in hours.
+- Hamilton County residents agreed on the fact that the wait time at the State Driver Testing Centers was unreasonably long.
+Bill worked with the State Department of Safety to secure a contract to allow his office to handle renewals, duplicates and name changes.
+Almost 130,00 drivers have used this service since it began in 2004.
+It's quick and efficient!

-The satellite office on Bonny Oaks Drive was originally the little brother of the main office at the courthouse, but today 74% of all motor vehicle work is processed at the satellite office.
+- The satellite office on Bonny Oaks Drive was originally the little brother of the main office at the courthouse, but today almost 65% of all motor vehicle work is processed at the satellite office.
 The free parking and less congested access makes it a popular choice for most motorists.

-About 50 times each year the Hamilton County Commission meets to consider action on matters concerning local residents.
+- About 50 times each year the Hamilton County Commission meets to consider action on matters concerning local residents.
 The task of recording minutes and providing research for those minutes is placed on the County Clerk.
 Hamilton County has come from yellow legal pads and pens to custom software that records meetings and makes audio copies available to the public and media within minutes of concluding the meeting.
-In 2013 the office received 231 requests for research.

 - Earned the County $1.4 million by investing idle account funds